jmparlett/cptemplate/README.md

 - `-h` Prints usage instructions and exits.

 ## Installation
+Only dependency is Go.
+Reference this for installing Go https://go.dev/doc/install
 1. Clone the repo
 2. Run `sudo make install` in repo dir